 *This is a lie – the tent took a whole evening and involved much wine and bad language.
 I will post a tutorial soon, but as it was meant to be a quick throwaway thing, I stupidly didn’t take pictures while making it.
 So now I’ll have to make another one *sigh!* I will definitely need to stock up on the vino first though…

 It’s lovely to be able to extend the play with simple bits like this, and the fact that many of the mice come with their own bed-boxes is a great start.
-Maileg also do a number of other more elaborate sets for even more fantastical storytelling – my particular favourite is the circus set, which consists of three circus mice and a polka-dot tent!
-T-Bird, on the other hand, loves the look of Princess Mouse, which comes with a castle, a pile of mattresses, and a crocheted pea!
-However the individual mice are also brim-full of charm, and each one has been given a unique character.
-Take a look at Big Brother Racer’s hat, or the Tooth Fairy Mice with their hats and wands, just for a start!
+Maileg also do a number of other, more elaborate sets for even more fantastical storytelling – my particular favourite is the circus set, which consists of three circus mice and a polka dot tent.
+T-Bird, on the other hand, loves the look of Princess Mouse, which comes with a castle, a pile of mattresses and a crocheted pea.
+However the individual mice are also brimful of charm and each one has been given a unique character.
+Take a look at Big Brother Racer’s hat, or the Tooth Fairy Mice with their hats and wands, just for a start.

 There is such a timeless simplicity to the design – Maileg toys look like the kind your grandmother’s grandmother might have made, sitting by the fire in that rosy-tinted nostalgic past where the snow fell every Christmas, all toys were crafted masterpieces (nobody say “lead paint”) and kids played outside every day.
 Never mind the rickets, I’m happy to buy into a world-view like this that encourages imaginative play through simple toys, and props that enable rather than restrict kids’ storytelling.
 Yes, these are made in China (you don’t fool me, ‘Made in PRC’ label), but they are high quality in terms of construction and materials, and the company itself is clearly trying to take an ethical stance on manufacturing.